timoxley/npm-tutor/chapters/npm-workshop-ready-up/exercises/node/Readme.md

 # node ready

-This workshop requires the latest version of node.
+This workshop requires the latest stable version of node.

 ## Task

-Update to the latest version of node!
+Update to the latest stable version of node!

-Run `verify` to verify.
+Run `verify` to verify you are running the latest version.

 ## Hint